 Families cannot visit the Yorkshire Dales without going for a walk and, in my opinion, the Yorkshire Dales is best explored on foot.

-One of the Yorkshire Dales National Park Visitors Centres at Aysgarth, Malham, Reeth, Hawes or Grassington can provide you with information on family friendly trails and hikes in their area.
+One of the Yorkshire Dales National Park Visitors Centres at Aysgarth, Malham, Reeth, Hawes or Grassington can provide you with basic information on family friendly trails and hikes in their area.

 My favourite area to walk in the Yorkshire Dales is around Malham Cove and Gordale Scar where all of the walks are free to access.